U.K. Wracked By Political Turmoil As Top Ministers Reject Draft Brexit Deal

 The political turmoil has already taken a noticeable economic toll, helping to send the British pound into a skid Thursday.
 At one point, the currency had tumbled more than 1 percent against the U.S. dollar following news of the high-level resignations.

-The tumult within the Conservative Party — whose members had been the driving force behind the Brexit campaign — has opened a window for political rivals still upset with the results of the fateful 2016 referendum.
+The tumult within the Conservative Party — many of whose members had campaigned for Brexit — has opened a window for political rivals still upset with the results of the fateful 2016 referendum.
 Many of them have leaped at the opportunity to reassess the situation and retake the vote — now with the benefit of having seen the tumult of the first go-round.

-"The thing I think people need to remember from Theresa May's extraordinary statement last night is she conceded that it isn't a choice between no deal and this deal; it's a choice between no deal, this deal and not doing Brexit," MP Owen Smith o the opposition Labour Party told the BBC.
+"The thing I think people need to remember from Theresa May's extraordinary statement last night is she conceded that it isn't a choice between no deal and this deal; it's a choice between no deal, this deal and not doing Brexit," MP Owen Smith of the opposition Labour Party told the BBC.

 "The only way in which she gets out of this with any dignity," Smith added, "is by going back to the people and holding another vote in order to determine whether they want this poor deal."